-After the positive feedback that we received from readers in our newsletter "10 tips on how to choose and position your Coffee table" we have decided to replicate this format with a stylistic piece on how to choose, assemble and position vintage lamps in your home.
+After the positive feedback that we received from readers in our newsletter "10 tips on how to choose and position your retro coffee table" we have decided to replicate this format with a stylistic piece on how to choose, assemble and position vintage lighting in your home.
 By following these tips, perhaps even only the ones most applicable to a specific interior, it will become much easier to create a certain cohesion in the home and clear vintage style through the incorporation of lighting and lighting accessories.

 Tip number 1:Do you need a lot of light for vintage style?
 Do not go for high power lighting

 The notion that maximum power is always a necessity to achieve vintage style with regards to lighting is a false one.
 Low energy consumption produces little heat but can still be effective.
 An 18 Watt LED bulb provides very high light, equivalent to that of a 140 Watt filament bulb, without getting too hot.
 To hide LED lights, choose lampshades with patterns and dark dark colours.

 Tip number 2: Mix decorative styles with the appropriate materials

 In an interior with mineral materials such as concrete, brick, tiles or clear stone, integrating lighting with textile or wooden materials to achieve vintage style can be done with ease.
 Another way to achieve this contrast is to position a metal lighting fixture on an old or scandinavian wardrobe.

 Tip number 3: Avoid using light bulbs with cold light

 To achieve another form of aesthetic success and vintage style with bright lighting, choose hotter light bulbs, or straightforward retro filament bulbs, which will provide warm lighting with retro touches.

 Tip number 4: Analyse the atmosphere of a room before choosing the colour of the lamp